cloudmailin/docs.cloudmailin.com/docs/post_format.md

 **Note**: The message is not sent as a file.
 Instead it is as if the user pasted the message contents into a textfield.

 For more details relating to parsing the message click [here](parsing_email).

+### Experimental Parameters
+There are a couple of experimental parameters that have the possibility of changing or may not be present with every request.
+They are as follows:

+* _x_forwarded_for_ - This will send the x-forwarded-for header from the mail message if it is present.
+This is often included by forwarding email servers to show the original to address the message was sent to.
+This parameter will likely always be experimental as only some servers will include this header.

+* _x_sender_ - This will send the x-sender header from the mail message if it is present.
+This parameter will likely always be experimental as only some servers will include this header.

 ## Attachments
 It is possible to have CloudMailin extract the attachments from your email and send those attachments directly to an S3 bucket.